-I founded and coordinate an astronomy outreach project called “Columba-Hypatia: Astronomy for Peace”, which is a joint endeavour between GalileoMobile and the Association for Historical Dialogue and Research (AHDR), funded by the International Astronomical Union's Office of Astronomy for Development.
+I founded and coordinate an astronomy outreach project called “Columba-Hypatia: Astronomy for Peace”, which is a joint endeavour between GalileoMobile and the Association for Historical Dialogue and Research (AHDR), mainly funded by the International Astronomical Union's Office of Astronomy for Development while it has also received funding from the United Nations Peacekeeping Force in Cyprus (UNFICYP) as well as from the Max Planck Institute for Astrophysics.
 The project takes place on the divided island of Cyprus and aims to inspire young people, through astronomy, to be curious about the world we live in, about science and the cosmos, while also using astronomy as a tool for promoting meaningful communication and a culture of peace and non-violence on the island.
 Our goal is to inspire a sense of global citizenship "under the same sky" and to look beyond borders by carrying out educational astronomy activities and exploring the cosmos with children and the public from the various communities of Cyprus.

 You can see below a short documentary of the project as well as some snaps from our pilot project in 2016.
 You can find out more at www.columbahypatia-project.org

 As part of Columba-Hypatia's pilot run in October 2016 we carried out Solar observations in both optical light and Halpha at the Home for Cooperation in Nicosia

 I am a member of the not-for-profit science outreach group GalileoMobile, an itinerant educational programme that shares astronomy with schools across the world, with an emphasis on regions that have little or no access to other outreach actions.
 The goal of the project is to share astronomy across the world in a spirit of inclusion, sustainability, and cultural exchange to create a feeling of unity under the same sky.